Paava Kadhaigal: Thangam (Precious) (Sudha Kongara)

-Love Panna Uttranum (If You Love Something, Set It Free)
+Love Panna Uttranum (If You Love Something, Set It Free) (Vignesh Shivan)

-Twin sisters Aadhilakshmi and Jothilakshmi (Anjali) are the daughters of a feudal village lord, Veerasimman (Padam Kumar).
+Twin sisters, Aadhilakshmi and Jothilakshmi (Anjali), are the daughters of a feudal village lord, Veerasimman (Padam Kumar).
 Jothi lives in the city, while Aadhi lives in the village with her father.
-Veerasimman seemingly endorses inter-caste marriages for his political agenda, but deep down in his heart, he has a strong hatred towards lower-caste villagers, and his henchmen, headed by Narikutty (Jaffer Sadiq), go about killing couples who marry out of their caste.
-It is at this point that Aadhilakshmi naively believes in the change of her father's attitude and reveals that she is in love with their family driver (K. Manikandan) who is from a different caste.
+Veerasimman seemingly endorses inter-caste marriages for his political agenda, but deep down in his heart, he has a strong hatred towards lower-caste villagers.
+His henchmen, headed by Narikutty (Jaffer Sadiq), go about killing couples who marry out of their caste.
+It is at this point that Aadhilakshmi naively believes in the change in her father's attitude and reveals that she is in love with their family driver (K. Manikandan), who is from a different caste.
 She confides in Jothi and asks her to come to their village to meet them all.
 Meanwhile, Veerasimman, on the advice of Narikutty, agrees to kill Aadhi and her boyfriend to preserve the honor of their community.
 Narikutty sets up a live wire and gets Aadhi to fatally electrocute herself.
-Her boyfriend is also murdered in a seemingly innocent car crash.
+Her boyfriend was also murdered in a seemingly innocent car crash.
 Jothilakshmi arrives at her village with her friends Penelope (Kalki Koechlin) and "Bad Boy" Bharani (Stony Psyko).
 Penelope and Jothi find that Aadhi is missing and things have not changed in her household.
-Suspecting yet another inter-caste relationship, Narikutty beats up Bharani, and this forces Penelope to reveal that she is a lesbian in a relationship with her and Bharani is just their friend.
-Veerasimman and Narikutty are horrified at this and threaten to kill everyone.
-At Aadhi's funeral, Penelope and Bharani are given a death threat and are forced to leave town leaving Jothi behind.
-Jothi becomes depressed and begs her father to let her go alive and says that she would never come back.
+Suspecting yet another inter-caste relationship, Narikutty beats up Bharani, and this forces Penelope to reveal that she is a lesbian in a relationship with Jothi and Bharani is just their friend.
+Veerasimman and Narikutty are horrified and threaten to kill everyone.
+At Aadhi's funeral, Penelope and Bharani are given a death threat and are forced to leave town, leaving Jothi behind.
+Jothi becomes depressed, begs her father to let her go alive, and says that she will never come back.
 Penelope and Bharani arrive that night to pick her up, and surprisingly, Veerasimman does not object.
-On their way back to the city, Penelope calls Veerasimman and Narikutty to tell that Jothi is in fact in a relationship with Bharani and the lesbian relationship was just an act to escape the violence.
+On their way back to the city, Penelope calls Veerasimman and Narikutty to tell them that Jothi in fact is not a lesbian and the lesbian relationship was just an act to save Bharani.
 Years later, it is revealed that Veerasimman really has had a change of heart and escaped his village and its caste-based violence and lives in France with his daughter.